dmutikainen/dmutikainen.github.io/_posts/2024-07-23-chi-square-test.md

 Based upon these statistics, we retain the null hypothesis, and conclude that there is no relationship between mailer type and sign-up rate.

-In other words - even though the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%, this difference is *not* significant based on our Acceptance Criteria of 0.05.
+In other words - even though the higher cost Mailer 2 had a higher signup rate (37.8%) than the lower cost Mailer 1 (32.8%), this difference is ***not*** significant based on our Acceptance Criteria of 0.05.

 Without running this Hypothesis Test, the client may have concluded that they should always look to go with higher cost mailers ude to the slight increase in sign-up rate over the low cost mailer - but from what we've seen in this test - that may not be a great decision.
 It would result in spending more money on the mailer, but not *necessarily* gaining any extra revenue as a result.